 Article 5.
 The owner of one thing may enjoy and sell it with the limitations and modalities established by the laws.

 Zonings and buildings to be used as casinos, gambling centres, lottery rooms, gaming houses and similar establishments, as well as for the establishment of show centres featuring naked or semi-naked people are prohibited.

 In Mexico, there are no places or territories that are legally favoured for the opening of casinos.
 However, there are have been unexecuted projects that meant to favour the opening of this kind of establishment in the country's key or preferred tourist zones, such as the Mayan Riviera, in the state of Quintana Roo, and Loreto in Baja California Sur, among others.

 Although there is a federal tax on gaming (the IEPS), local legislative powers may establish local player-withholding taxes, local operator taxes and taxes on gambling winnings (prices).

-Currently, the authorities' efforts are concentrated on the sector's internal regulation and control in Mexico.
-Although there is no clear prohibition under the Regulations, it is reasonable to sustain that anyone placed in Mexican territory cannot participate in offshore gambling; that being said, there are no effective systems or means of control that may directly pursue such gaming activities, or products that exist beyond Mexican borders, specifically online gaming products.
+Currently, the regulatory authorities' efforts are concentrated on the sector's internal regulation and control in Mexico.
+There is no clear prohibition under the Regulations, therefore it is reasonable to maintain that anyone placed in Mexican territory can participate in offshore gambling; at the moment, there are no effective systems or means of control that may directly pursue such gaming activities, or products that exist beyond Mexican borders, specifically online gaming products.